zuh3r/tic-tac-toe/README.md

 'fight' function used which flashes "Fight" on the player whose turn it is.
 If player had two wins, this switched to a "Finish Him" message. using .style.display ='none' to hide the fatality popup image and allowing it to flash when condition (winning) was met.
+Adding the Mortal Kombat theme song and a downloaded mortal kombat font.

 ## Lessons I've learnt

+Event listeners will listen for an event ALWAYS even if you don't want them to.
+I learnt to use remove event listener and the {once: true} parameter.
+If a condition is if (event.target.innerHTML=== '') and the result is event.target.innerHTML = 'newHTML', the condition will always run and place an HTML inside the HTML that was created.

 ## Future Features to add

-Add more characters and allow players to select a character Add a single player option where player v computer 'Fatality' audio when a winner is declared
+Add more characters and allow players to select a character.
+Add a single player option where player v computer.
+'Fatality' audio when a winner is declared.
-A character animation when winning best of 5
+A character animation when winning best of 5.